antonmdv/SpatialDatabaseBenchmarking-Visualizer/README.md

 # Part 1:
 See SpatialDatabaseBenchmarking-Generator repo
-Spatial Data Generator Module designed as a part of Senior Design Project for CS department at Florida Institute of Technology.

 # Part 2:
 Spatial Data Visualizer Module designed as a part of Senior Design Project for CS department at Florida Institute of Technology.